 2. Duty to Use Powers for a Proper Purpose

-Chiefs must work out their powers for genuine purposes and not for individual pick up or to favor certain shareholders over others.
+Chiefs must work out their powers for genuine purposes and not for individual pick-up or to favour certain shareholders over others.

 3. Duty to Avoid Conflicts of Interest